ramiropolla/ffglitch.org/docs/0.10.0/ffedit.md

 * **ffedit_version**: (informative)
   ffedit version used to generate this `JSON` file.
-  In this example, it was made using an unreleased version of `ffedit` named `"ffglitch-0.10.0-rc0"`.
+  In this example, it was made using version `"ffglitch-0.10.0"`.
 * **filename**: (informative)
   the input media file used to generate this `JSON` file.
   In this example, it was `"input.avi"`.